Oliver-Tautz/Critic-VAE/README.md

 More detailed info can be found in my [project report](Critic_guided_VAE_for_Crafter.pdf).

 The graphics used in the report can be recreated using [notebooks/plots_and_picutres.ipynb](notebooks/plots_and_picutres.ipynb)

+# What does it do?

+The critic learns to predict if the reward (Trees) are present or not in a frame.
+After training the critic the VAE is trained to reconstruct the frames while being supplied the trained critics prediction in latent space.
+After succesful training the VAE can hallucinate Trees into an empty picture given a high critic value and remove them given a low value.
+One possible application is to use the difference between high and low value reconstructions to mask the reward.
+An example:

 # Installation and Usage